 In 2002, Ms. Froiland was honored with a Distinguished Alumni Award from the University of Texas-Houston School of Nursing.
 She was previously recognized as a Wound, Ostomy and Continence Nurse (WOCN) of the Year by the south-central region of the WOCN Society, received an Excellence in Clinical Care Award from NurseWeek, an Excellence in Patient Care and Clinical Education Award, and an MD Anderson Gynecologic Oncology Fellows Class of 2000 Award.
 A celebrated Marquis listee, Ms. Froiland has been featured in the 58th and 59th editions of Who’s Who in America.

 Over the course of her career, Ms. Froiland has learned that people are not perfect.
 She was considered a perfectionist, and her mother wanted the best for her and her siblings.
 She always thought of it in a way of being a strength, but also a weakness; she was not fully satisfied with what she was doing.
 It took her a long time to learn that there are many things that you do that cannot be perfect, but can be good and that is fine.
 Ms. Froiland has learned not to be so hard on herself over time; her mother always strived and was very thorough, and gave everything and covered all the bases.
 She cared about everyone and people trusted her because they knew she had their best interest in mind.
 She learned that type of work ethic and her father was equally conscientious in his work as well.

 Ms. Froiland really tries hard to find a way to reach the person she wants to influence.
-She tries to be creative in figuring out how the information is not being delivered in the way she thinks it should be.
-She tries to find out what they need and try to use some flexibility or creativity to meet that need in a way that is useful for them.
+She tries to be creative in figuring out how to deliver information in the way she thinks it will be useful.
+She tries to find out what the learner needs and then uses some flexibility and creativity to meet that need in a way that is useful for them.